-- (b) In deciding what activities are appropriate for the purposes of paragraph (a), a Collecting Society will take into account the following factors: - (i) its size; - (ii) the number of Members it has; - (iii) the number of Licensees it has; - (iv) the amount of revenue it collects annually; and - (v) the possibility of undertaking activities jointly with another Collecting Society. - (c) Without limiting paragraph (a) or any other obligation in this Code, each Collecting Society will produce and make available appropriate information about the following: - (i) the eligibility criteria for membership of the Collecting Society; - (ii) the benefits of membership of the Collecting Society; - (iii) the responsibilities of Members under the Constitution of the Collecting Society and any Membership Agreement; - (iv) any policies and procedures of the Collecting Society that affect Members; - (v) the benefits to Licensees of obtaining a licence from the Collecting Society; - (vi) the responsibilities of Licensees under a licence granted by the Collecting Society, and under the Copyright Act 1968 and other applicable laws; and - (vii) any policies and procedures of the Collecting Society that affect Licensees. - (d) Each Collecting Society will make available plain English guidelines stating how expired undistributed funds will be allocated and spent by the Collecting Society, and how such expenditure will serve the interests of Members. - (e) The Collecting Societies will establish and maintain a consolidated online portal for the public dissemination of governance, financial and data information, including all documents relating to the Collecting Societies' compliance with the Code. - 9.1 In 2019-2020, Screenrights continued to provide information about its services and royalty distribution schemes, policies and procedures via Screenrights' corporate website.
-Screenrights' governance, financial and data information is also available on the corporate website.9 - 9.2 Screenrights also continued to promote its role and functions as a Copyright Collecting Society by sponsoring and participating either through a speaking engagement, a market stall or providing attendees with hardcopy marketing material about Screenrights at the following events: - (a) 37South Market at Melbourne International Film Festival, August 2019 - (b) Australian Writers Guild "AWGIES" Awards, August 2019 - (c) Screen Makers Conference, July 2019 - (d) Screen Forever (run by Screen Producers Australia), November 2019 - (e) Screen Production and Development Association Conference, November 2019 - (f) Australian International Documentary Conference, March 2020 - (g) The Business of Producing Seminar (run by Northern Rivers Screenworks), March 2020 - (h) Australian Directors' Guild Awards, May 2020 (postponed until 19 October 2020 due to COVID-19 restrictions) - (i) Doc Edge Forum, May June 2020.
+- (b) In deciding what activities are appropriate for the purposes of paragraph (a), a Collecting Society will take into account the following factors: - (i) its size; - (ii) the number of Members it has; - (iii) the number of Licensees it has; - (iv) the amount of revenue it collects annually; and - (v) the possibility of undertaking activities jointly with another Collecting Society. - (c) Without limiting paragraph (a) or any other obligation in this Code, each Collecting Society will produce and make available appropriate information about the following: - (i) the eligibility criteria for membership of the Collecting Society; - (ii) the benefits of membership of the Collecting Society; - (iii) the responsibilities of Members under the Constitution of the Collecting Society and any Membership Agreement; - (iv) any policies and procedures of the Collecting Society that affect Members; - (v) the benefits to Licensees of obtaining a licence from the Collecting Society; - (vi) the responsibilities of Licensees under a licence granted by the Collecting Society, and under the Copyright Act 1968 and other applicable laws; and - (vii) any policies and procedures of the Collecting Society that affect Licensees. - (d) Each Collecting Society will make available plain English guidelines stating how expired undistributed funds will be allocated and spent by the Collecting Society, and how such expenditure will serve the interests of Members. - (e) The Collecting Societies will establish and maintain a consolidated online portal for the public dissemination of governance, financial and data information, including all documents relating to the Collecting Societies' compliance with the Code. - 9.1 In 2021-2022, Screenrights continued to provide information about its services and royalty distribution schemes, policies and procedures via Screenrights' corporate website.
+Animated explainer videos support the communication of this information.
+Screenrights' governance, financial and data information is also available on the corporate website.9